-Now turning to your solution, I would say it is original; unfortunately, I am afraid you are missing the point of the exercise.

-The problems I pose are to be treated independently of specific physical properties.
+Now turning to your solution, one could say it is original; unfortunately, you are missing the point of the exercise.
+The problems posed in Section 3 are to be treated independently of specific physical properties.
 For example, the time-varying variables could be anything one would want them to be (atmospheric pressures for instance, or humidity readings, etc.), and they should not necessarily be on display (they would need to be acquired, that is, measured, first).
 Light rays, the basis of your argument, should play no role in the solution (for they may not help in general).
 However, let's consider your one-sensor solution, assuming the variables are indeed displayed.
 The difficulty with such setups is that they inevitably break down at some point as the problem scales up.
 Specifically,